2011 – 2026

 Is Kafka open source?
 Yes — the core is Apache 2.0.

 Apache Kafka — the broker, clients, Connect, and Streams tracked on this page — is licensed Apache 2.0, an OSI-approved open-source license.
 That has never changed.
-The licensing question people run into is about Confluent, the company founded in 2014 by Kafka's original creators (Jay Kreps, Neha Narkhede, and Jun Rao) to commercialize it.
+The licensing question people run into is about Confluent, the company founded in 2014 by Kafka's original creators (Jay Kreps, Neha Narkhede, and Jun Rao) to commercialize it — and an IBM subsidiary since March 2026.

 In December 2018, Confluent moved some of its own add-ons in Confluent Platform — ksqlDB, the Schema Registry, REST Proxy, and certain connectors — from Apache 2.0 to the source-available Confluent Community License (CCL).
 Like MongoDB's SSPL, the CCL is a response to cloud vendors offering the software as a managed service: you can read, modify, and redistribute the source, but you cannot use it to offer a competing SaaS.
 The OSI has not approved the CCL, so those components are source-available, not open source.
 The key point for this page: the CCL applies only to Confluent's extras, not to Apache Kafka itself, which remains Apache 2.0.
 See the Confluent history below.